recursecenter/community/README.md

 $ lein cljsbuild auto
 ```

 Lein can take as long as ~30 seconds to build all the Clojurescript, so be patient!
-This site won't work it's done.
-Once it's finished, you can visit the site at [localhost:5001](http://localhost:5001/).
+The site won't work until it's done.
+Once it's finished, you can visit it at [localhost:5001](http://localhost:5001/).

 ### Running the production ClojureScript